MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 > [!NOTE]
 >
-> If you don't visit the Analytics page for 14 days, you'll need to re-analyze the process to access the Analytics page again.
+> If you don't visit the Analytics page for 14 days, you need to re-analyze the process to access the Analytics page again.

 For more information and a short video of analytics, go to [Use KPIs and visualizations for analytics](process-mining-visualize.md#use-kpis-and-visualizations-for-analytics).

 ### "You must have one case with at least two activities to analyze your process.
 Please change your data."

-Process mining will normally not be helpful when there's only one activity name in the data.
+Process mining isn't normally helpful when there's only one activity name in the data.
 This is because the process map visualizes the flow of the process from one activity to the next.
 In this case, you should do the following:

 - Check the column that's been mapped to activity name.
 - Confirm that there's only one value for that column.